 These plates, utensils, and cups are available in “Classic” stainless steel, “Rainbow,” and “Iridescent Blue.”
 They’re dishwasher safe, but hand-wash recommended.

 Lots of parents love silicone dinnerware for everyday use, whether inside or outside.
 It’s a really durable and shatter-proof alternative to plastic (and it won’t make a big noise when dropped like stainless steel will!).

-ezpz is a parent-favorite brand that makes plates, mats, cups, and utensils for littles that are free from BPA and other phthalates, PVC, and lead.
+ezpz is a parent-favorite brand that makes plates, mats, cups, and utensils for littles that are free from BPA, phthalates, PVC, and lead.

 When shopping for silicone tableware, make sure you’re getting 100% silicone because some products can contain fillers that may not be as safe.
-Additionally, although the verdict is still out, there is some concern that silicone may not be as safe at high temperatures, and could begin leaching.
+Additionally, there is some concern that silicone may leach endocrine disruptors at high temperatures.
 For that reason, we recommend not cooking or baking with silicone.